 My first project with the 4x10/8x10 was of roadside lighting in the daytime.
 I called it "Waiting for Darkness."
 Since my "Waiting," I have worked on "Lone Trees," another 4x10 project, inspired by the wonderful lone trees that populate the high plains of Colorado, where I now live.
 I also am continuing work on my roadside memorials, "Not Forgotten," which was inspired by the absolutely beautiful places people die on the highways of the Rocky Mountain west.
 Sad, very sad, but beautiful.

-I have a portfolio, "Self," which you can probably guess is photos of myself.
+I have a portfolio, "Self," which you can probably guess is photos of myself, what are now called "selfies."
+I prefer self portraits.
 No, I'm not at all a good looker, but, armed with a camera and nothing but boredom led to the start of this continuing work.

 The town I grew up in, Brasher Falls in upstate New York, near the Canadian border, also became a project target, around 30 years ago, when I photographed the businesses in the small town and their proprietors.
 The owners are nearly all gone from us now, but the photos are a reminder to me of the gentler time and town in which I grew up...or failed to grow up.